fungenomics/G34-gliomas/README.md

 ## Map from figures to code

 This section contains a pointer from each figure in the paper to the section (§) where it's generated in the code.
+For each figure panel, I provide a partial path to the RMD/MD/HTML files within this repository/directory, and then the section in the rendered HTML which specifically produces that panel.
 As described below in the section on preproducibility, the source data for the figure is typically saved alongside the figure itself.